 From the chart, you can see that some bars have long shadows, just like in Japanese candles.
 Why?
-Because the chart only shows opening and closing prices.
+Because the chart only shows the opening and closing prices.
 In other words, some Renko charts don’t include price action, and ticks outside Renko blocks are displayed in the form of shadows.

 Let’s open a Renko chart in MetaTrader

 For a novice trader, opening a Renko chart in MT may be a challenge.
 Let’s break it down step by step.
-You first need to upload a MQL4 Renko file.
+You first need to upload an MQL4 Renko file.
 Then you need to place the file in the “Expert” folder.
 How do you do that?
 In MT4, open “File.”
-Select “Open Data Folder” and go to: “MQL4” -> “Expert.”
+Select “Open Data Folder” and go to “MQL4” -> “Expert.”
 This is where you need to place the file.
 Then restart МТ4.

 After restarting the trading platform, look at the navigation panel on the left and find the Renko file.